 This week’s blog post is by Laurence, from Finding the Universe.
-He teaches the Superstar Blogging photography course.

 We all want better pictures, right?
 Especially from our trips — both for our own memories, but also to have something nice to share on social media.
 Becoming a better photographer takes time and practice, but there are always tricks to success.